- The humanitarian crisis

+The humanitarian crisis

+>

-Senator Henry Cabot Lodge warned that failure to ratify the treaty would damage the United States’ standing as a great power.
+> Senator Henry Cabot Lodge warned that failure to ratify the treaty would damage the United States’ standing as a great power.
 Additionally, he stressed that if the Philippines were to gain their independence, the islands would be quickly swallowed by another conniving imperialist power; and he insinuated that the Philippines would descend into anarchy and chaos without a “civilized” power administering it.
 Thus, in Lodge’s view, U.S. policy was an act of magnanimity.
 The fact that Emilio Aguinaldo welcomed the protection of the United States, even allowing for a U.S. naval base in the islands, was not mentioned.
-Responding to anti-imperialist arguments that Filipinos had fought for their liberty and deserved their own government, Senator Albert Beveridge responded that “the rule of liberty” was only for people who were “capable of self-government,” which did not include the Filipinos.
+Responding to anti-imperialist arguments that Filipinos had fought for their liberty and deserved their own government, Senator Albert Beveridge stated that “the rule of liberty” was only for people who were “capable of self-government,” which did not include the Filipinos.
 Racial prejudice thus mixed with imperial motives to establish the self-serving belief that Filipinos should not be allowed to run their own country, even though they already were.

-Anti-imperialist senators attempted to expose the hypocrisy behind their opponents’ arguments.
+> Anti-imperialist senators attempted to expose the hypocrisy behind their opponents’ arguments.
 Essentially, they declared the civilizing mission to be a fraud, and that expansionists were not interested in saving souls but in extending the power and influence of the United States.
 Many of the anti-imperialists furthermore argued that imperial policies would entangle the U.S. in imperial rivalries in East Asia, contrary to decades of U.S. policy, force the U.S. to spend considerable sums of money for the protection and development of its colonies, and quite likely immerse the nation in war.
 War in turn would lead to a large and standing army, an outcome the Founding Fathers had tried to avoid.
 With prescience, anti-imperialist senators warned of an impending conflict between the U.S. and Filipino soldiers.
 Senator Claude Swanson of Virginia predicted that it would require approximately 50,000 soldiers and several years to subdue Filipino rebels and that the U.S. military would repeat the atrocious and repressive policies of the Spanish military.